-Xerox will distribute to its shareholders, as a pro rata dividend, one share of our common stock for every five shares of Xerox common stock outstanding as of December 15, 2016, the Record Date of the Distribution.
+Xerox will distribute to its shareholders, as a pro rata dividend, shares of our common stock for every outstanding as of , 2016, the Record Date of the Distribution.

 Prior to the Distribution, Xerox will deliver all of the issued and outstanding shares of our common stock to the distribution agent.
 Computershare Trust Company, N.A. will serve as distribution agent in connection with the Distribution and as transfer agent and registrar for our common stock.